Andrew-Shay/Neuron/cefpython_pygtk_flask/README.md

 `build` contains the temporary files used to create the executable
 `dist` contains the files that need to be distributed
 Manually copy the folders `static` and `templates` into `dist/Neuron`
+You can modify `neuron_installer.spec` to match the name of the new application

 # References
 [CEFPython](https://github.com/cztomczak/cefpython) - Python bindings for the Chromium Embedded Framework